 Now my entrance hall feels so welcoming and bright – with contrasts.
 Thanks to Designer Carpet my stairs and landing from top to bottom is now a no-shoe zone that is light and bright.

-Last autumn it leaked and tripped our electrics so we were out of electricity on this floor for a week until we could get a plumber to sort it out.
-It’s time to get a new radiator.
+Last autumn my old wonky radiator leaked and tripped our electrics so we were out of electricity on this floor for a week until we could get a plumber to sort it out.
+But today is a new day with my super slim, super sleek, super hot radiator that boasts of high heat output.
+It’s 10cm depth is perfect for my very narrow Victorian entrance hall.

-This post is part of my collaboration with Designer Carpet.
+This post is part of my collaboration with BestHeating and Designer Carpet.
 As always, all opinions in this article are mine and are true.
-You can follow Designer Carpet on Instagram for their latest offerings and features.
+You can follow BestHeating and Designer Carpet on Instagram for their latest offerings and features.